 There's a close but complicated relationship between weight and PCOS, or polycystic ovary syndrome.
-More than half of people who have PCOS are overweight, according to the Cleveland Clinic.
-The condition is a common cause of infertility and can also up a person's risk for heart disease and type 2 diabetes.
+PCOS statistics show more than half of people who have the condition have overweight, according to the Cleveland Clinic.
+PCOS is a common cause of infertility and can also up a person's risk for heart disease and type 2 diabetes.

 People with PCOS are also more likely to gain weight and often find it harder to shed extra pounds.
 But why is weight gain so common for PCOS — and are there tactics to help maintain a healthy weight?